Charlotte Graham: Early life

 Charlotte Graham was born in 1972 in Perth, Western Australia, to Māori parents from New Zealand.
 The family moved back to Auckland, New Zealand six months after Graham was born.
 Graham has a number of relatives who have been practicing artists, including aunt Emily Karaka, uncle Mikaara Kirkwood, cousins Te Rongo Kirkwood and Reuben Kirkwood.
-Graham's two older sisters Teresa Grahsm snd Raewyn Graham are also artists.
+Graham's two older sisters Teresa Grahsm and Raewyn Graham are also artists.

 Graham attended Mount Roskill Grammar School.